 By now, just about every North American paint manufacturer has moved to low- or no-VOC paints.
 (For the uninitiated, VOC stands for volatile organic compounds, gases implicated in indoor chemical sensitivities and outdoor smog.)
 Makers of milk paint point out that their products, made from milk proteins, lime, and pigment, have always been non-toxic.

-Benjamin Moore rolled out its zero-VOC line, Natura, last year.
-In January, Farrow & Ball eliminated all of its oil-based finishes, making 90 percent of its paint low- or zero-VOC.
+Benjamin Moore rolled out its zero-VOC line, Natura.
+Then Farrow & Ball eliminated all of its oil-based finishes, making 90 percent of its paint low- or zero-VOC.
 The company claims the eco-friendly formulation delivers the same performance as its oil-based products.

 Since the U.S. has no performance standards for paint, however, the jury is still out.
 What’s just as confusing is that paints touted as eco-friendly can be water-based, oil-based, alkyd-based, or acrylic.
 Further, not all toxins are VOCs.
 Some paints still contain ingredients anyone would consider toxic, including heavy metals.

 John Lahey, owner of Fine Paints of Europe, points out that most paints sold here are designed to last just about as long as the average American stays in one place: four years.
 Manufacturers try to keep their products priced at $20–$40 per gallon.
 Compare that to paints for marine use, like those by Epifanes, which cost $100 per gallon and up.

 A $20 gallon of paint doesn’t last nearly as long as paint that costs $100, says Lahey, whose oil-based Hollandlac enamel meets both marine and LEED (green building certification) standards.
 "What we should really be doing is examining the entire life cycle of a can of paint."